VeinsOfTheEarth/DeepReservoir/README.md

 # License

-This dataset is provided under the Creative Commons **Attribution-NonCommercial-ShareAlike 4.0 International License**.
-Please review the license terms before using the dataset for any purpose other than non-commercial research and educational activities.
+This repository is provided under the Creative Commons **Attribution-NonCommercial-ShareAlike 4.0 International License**.
+Please review the license terms before using the contenst of the repository for any purpose other than non-commercial research and educational activities.

 For more information, contact **singhshubhendu29@gmail.com**.